 Scotland's Small Change Problem

-The appreciation of gold after 1808 was, on the other hand, not the only source of anguish stemming from the banks' decision to suspend specie payments.
+The appreciation of gold after 1808 was, however, not the only source of anguish stemming from the banks' decision to suspend specie payments.
 Besides denying bank liability holders ready access to gold at its official price the suspension denied them access to silver; and although gold rather than silver had been Great Britain's de facto medium of account, it was lack of access to the less precious metal that proved particularly troublesome to many bank customers, and especially to merchants and manufacturers of all kinds.
 For those merchants and manufacturers needed small-denomination media with which to make change and pay their workers; and because banknotes were generally available only in larger denominations, they couldn't serve the purpose even if they were still worth their nominal value in gold.

 The problem was especially acute in England, where the smallest notes issued by the Bank of England at the onset of the crisis were for £5 — a princely amount when you consider that the average wage worker was lucky to bring in 10 shillings a week, or one-tenth that amount!
 It was mainly owing to their fear of being deprived of means of payment suitable for their everyday needs, including gold guineas and half-guineas as well as smaller silver coins, that the English public panicked upon learning of the restriction.
 "It is no exaggeration to say," writes William Graham, "that had the Bank of England at this time issued one pound notes…the storm would have been prevented."
 The panic, he adds, "was purely a scarcity of a suitably small circulating medium in which the public could have confidence, and not a commercial crisis in any sense."